JoaoCnh/react-loki/README.md

 ##### `finishLabel: string|element`

 By default the finishLabel is 'Finish'.
 This prop will allow you to replace it with a new string value or even a React Component.

+##### `noActions: boolean`

+By default this is `false` but you can turn it to true if you don't want the actions to be rendered.
+Let's say in a case where you have the actions inside the custom componentRenderer (renderComponents).

 ### `<LokiStepContainer />`